 Crucial decisions may depend on how you write emails, memos, letters, reports etc. It’s vital to construct your correspondence so that it’s actually read and then actioned.

 We have an in-depth Business Writing course for all written correspondence which covers what you need to know to ensure your communication is professional, reader-friendly, clear and concise.
-Book a place on our final course for this year – 04 October 2017.
+See our short courses for more information.